 Indecent Exposure Can Qualify as a Felony or Misdemeanor Charge

 If you face Indecent Exposure allegations, the possibility of a conviction can be frightening.
-In many cases, it is possible to seek dismissal of charges and avoid jail.
+In many cases, seeking dismissal of charges and avoiding jail is possible.

 What You Need to Know About Indecent Exposure Charges in Michigan

 Indecent exposure charges are unsettling.
 Fortunately, things rarely turn out to be as horrible as one may anticipate while facing such an offense.
 A person may have trouble sleeping if they worry about registering as a sex offender and serving jail time.
 The good news is that our attorneys can typically help the firm’s clients steer clear of those consequences.
 Many times, those outcomes are altogether avoidable.

 What does indecent exposure mean?

 Generally, indecent exposure is openly or indecently exposing someone’s genitalia to another.
 The person must know their genitals were exposed; the exposure cannot be accidental.
 Additionally, the exposure must have occurred in a public or private place where either:

 - another person is present, and there was a substantial risk that someone might be offended, or

 - in a place where such exposure is likely to be an offense against the community’s generally accepted standards of decency and morality.